redtachyon2098/VIBE/README.md

 This uses Ollama or whatever LLM querying method you want.
 The code that queries the model is in modelwrapper.py.

 Run `setup.sh` while you're cd'ed into the root directory.
 This will set up a Python virtual environment and install the dependencies.
-Once that's done, activate the virtual environment, and run `python3 auto.py`.
+Once that's done, activate the virtual environment by running `source bin/activate`, and run `python3 auto.py`.
 This starts the main loop.

 **Controls**